Has ‘Attachment Parenting’ changed over time?

-You have raised 8 children.
+You have raised eight children.
 In hindsight, is there anything you would have done differently?

-Yes there is.
-In hindsight I, as a father, would have started a little earlier.
-Took me about 4 children to realise the father has a role right at birth too.
-And my first few children I thought “Well, it’s primarily mother, I’ll get involved when the child is old enough to throw a football”.
-So I would have changed and got involved earlier.
+Yes, there is.
+In hindsight, I, as a father, would have started a little earlier.
+Took me about four children to realise the father has a role right at birth too.
+And my first few children, I thought, “Well, it’s primarily mother; I’ll get involved when the child is old enough to throw a football”.
+So I would have changed and gotten involved earlier.

 I think I would have done a better job at the spiritual growth of my children.
 I didn’t get involved early enough.
 But one of the nice things about AP is that you don’t have that many regrets.
-On the other hand, I’ve had so many parents in my practice say “I wish I would have breastfed longer”; “I wish I would have not let my child Cry It Out”; “I wish I would have worn my baby in a sling instead of being wheeled in a pram”; “I wish I would have …”.
-I cannot remember in my 40 years a mother saying “I wish I would not have breastfed for so long”; “I wish I would have never slept with my baby”.
+On the other hand, I’ve had so many parents in my practice say, “I wish I would have breastfed longer,”; “I wish I would not have let my child Cry It Out,”; “I wish I would have worn my baby in a sling instead of being wheeled in a pram”; “I wish I would have …”.
+I cannot remember in my 40 years as a mother saying, “I wish I would not have breastfed for so long”; or “I wish I would have never slept with my baby”.
 It doesn’t happen.

-If you had 3 things to say to a new parent, what would they be?
+If you had three things to say to a new parent, what would they be?

 1. Parenting is a long-term investment.
 You put in in the early years; you get it back in the later years.

 2. Follow your gut.
 In relation to discipline, before you act, you get behind the eyes of your child.
 Sit back, take five and